Chess problems vs puzzles and more on ‘The Queen’s Gambit’ scene

 Both puzzles and problems are fun to solve, and they are challenging because a unique move must be found at each step of the solution.
 Nonetheless, they have different underlying purposes.
 Puzzles hone your skills at spotting tactics in games, and thus serve as a training tool.
 Problems are designed to express a theme or artistic idea in their solutions, so their main functions are not utilitarian but aesthetic.
 See What is a Chess Problem? for some examples that illustrate the concept of themes.
 Chess problems, in fact, exist as an art form with its own theory, literature, and history distinct from the practical game.
 The loftier goals of problemists are why they almost never refer to their creations as mere “puzzles,” even if a chess problem is a type of puzzle in the generic sense.
 Compositions do have puzzle aspects, such as degree of difficulty, but the latter is just one consideration out of many in determining a problem’s worth.

 In episode 6 of ‘The Queen’s Gambit’, the protagonist Beth Harmon is introduced to Hilton Wexler who presents a three-move problem for her to solve.
-She claims not to have attempted problems before, and some viewers were apparently baffled by how a strong player like her could say that, and deemed such inexperience as unlikely.
+She claims not to have attempted problems before, and some viewers were apparently baffled by how a strong player like her could say that, and deemed such inexperience as implausible.
 This criticism is of course invalid, as it’s based on a confusion between puzzles and problems.
 Nowadays chess puzzles are ubiquitous (especially online), a go-to resource for improving your game or demonstrating your tactics prowess, but that was hardly the case in the 1960s, when the story was set.
 While tactics exercises existed in print then, other training methods, like analysing master games, would have been far more prevalent.
 In that scene, puzzles are simply not part of the equation for Beth or anyone else, including Hilton the “problem freak” (not a “puzzle freak”) who duly arranged a composition on the board.